-McCain told the crowd Tuesday that much work still needs to be done before the aircraft can be sent into combat.
+The Marines are the first in the military taking the steps toward putting the planes in operation.
 The F-35B would replace Cold War-era aircraft such as the F/A-18 Hornet and AV-8B Harrier.

-The senators said then that the program "has enjoyed some success over the last few months, after several years of having fallen short."
+Levin, D-Mich., and McCain, R-Ariz., wrote that the program "has enjoyed some success over the last few months, after several years of having fallen short."
 But they said "more problems with the F-35B's structure and propulsion, potentially as serious as those that were originally identified a year ago, have been found.
 This is salient where the F-35B has completed only 20 percent of its developmental test plan to date.
 Your decision, therefore, appears at least premature."

-The developer of the aircraft, Lockheed Martin Aeronautics Co., is building three versions of the F-35 — one each for the Navy, Air Force and Marine Corps and some foreign forces.
+The developer of the aircraft, Lockheed Martin Aeronautics Co., is building three versions of the F-35 — one each for the Navy, Air Force and Marine Corps.